Alluxio/alluxio/docs/en/Unified-and-Transparent-Namespace.md

 {% include Unified-and-Transparent-Namespace/mounting-API.md %}

-For example, the primary storage could be HDFS and contains user directories; the `Data` directory might be stored in an S3 bucket, which is mounted to the Alluxio namespace through the `mount(alluxio://host:port/Data, s3://bucket/directory)` invocation.
+For example, the primary storage could be HDFS and contain user directories; the `Data` directory might be stored in an S3 bucket, which is mounted to the Alluxio namespace through the `mount(alluxio://host:port/Data, s3://bucket/directory)` invocation.